eugeneyan/llm-paper-notes/notes/Mixture-Of-Experts-Hugging-Face.md

 1. Auxilliary Loss : Encourage each expert to have equal important and an equal number of training examples
 2. Z-Loss : Penalize large logits entering the softmax function, therefore reducing potential routing errors

+The reason why we want to penalise large logits is because of the issues with rounding errors in the routers.
+Switch Transformers experiment with casting different parameters to different datatypes in order to deal with this more efficiently.

 ## Training